joinemm/miso-bot/docs/README.md

 #### Social media

 Embeds the given post in discord so you can easily save all the images in high resolution, or just show them.
-You can use full url, or just the post id.
+You can use full url, or just the post id. (eg. `1156225603470688261` for twitter or `B0u02QonS3z` for instagram)

 > \>ig <url\>
 > \>ig <id\>